Monday, October 11, 2010

 Ripe for re-appraisal: The Brown Bunny (Vincent Gallo), Crimson Gold (Jafar Panahi), Sexual Dependency (Rodrigo Bellott), Time of the Wolf (Michael Haneke), Twentynine Palms (Bruno Dumont)

-Need to see: At Five in the Afternoon (Samira Makhmalbaf), Raja (Jacques Doillon), A Tale of Two Sisters (Kim Ji-woon), Vibrator (Ryuichi Hiroki)
+Need to see: At Five in the Afternoon (Samira Makhmalbaf), Bright Future (Kiyoshi Kurosawa), No Rest For the Brave (Alain Guiraudie), Raja (Jacques Doillon), Son Frere (Patrice Chereau), A Tale of Two Sisters (Kim Ji-woon), Tous ces belle promesses (Jean-Paul Civeyrac), Vibrator (Ryuichi Hiroki)

 Academy Awards (USA), Best Picture: The Lord of the Rings: The Return of the King